Liuzen/Frontier/README.md

 - tm

-tm is for text mining in R.
+tm is a framework for text mining applications within R.

 - RJSONIO